Showing posts with label indoor cats. Show all posts

 9. Clicker Train Your Cat

 Believe it or not you can train cats to do tricks.
 It's a great way to spend some bonding time together and keep your cat mentally stimulated.
-For more information on training cats I highly recommend that you watch Catmantoo's YouTube channel
+For more information on training cats I highly recommend that you watch Catmantoo's YouTube channel.

-Getting Started: Clicker Training for Cats Kit - Includes a clicker,
+Getting Started: Clicker Training for Cats Kit - Includes a clicker, an easy to follow training book and dehydrated fish treats.
+This is a 5-star rated product on Amazon. |

 10. Walk Your Cat Outdoors